-Going down the tender route gives businesses security, knowing that they have purchased at a fixed price, allowing them to budget and forecast.
+In general, going down the energy tender route gives businesses security because they know they have purchased their electricity at a fixed price, allowing them to budget and forecast.

-But what some businesses don’t factor in is the penalties they might face if they exceed or fall short of the amount of energy they agree to purchase.
+However, some businesses forget to factor in the penalties they might face if they exceed or fall short of the amount of energy they agreed to purchase from the generator.

-One of the vital pieces of information our EMCs provide customers to facilitate with the decision-making process is a comparison of the flexibility of each retailers’ contracts, so they know exactly what they are signing up for.
+One of the vital pieces of information our EMCs provide customers to facilitate with the decision-making process is a comparison of the load flexibility of each retailers’ contracts so clients know exactly what they are signing up for.

 Load flexibility clauses are a feature of most Commercial & Industrial (C&I) electricity supply agreements.

-It refers to the amount a customer is able to fall short of or exceed their contracted energy load.
-In simple terms, the clause refers to the tolerance a retailer has towards a customer which fails to consume or exceed the contracted volume of electricity for a given year of the electricity contract.
+The term refers to the amount, typically in percentage, a customer is able to fall short of or exceed their contracted energy load.
+Put simply, load flexibility is the tolerance a retailer has towards a customer that fails to consume or exceed the contracted volume of electricity for a given year of the electricity contract.

 Why does it exist?

 Why is the retailer sensitive to this?
-Electricity cannot be easily stored if the retailer is left with surplus supply and if they are undersupplied, then the retailer may be forced to purchase from an expensive spot market, unhedged.
+Electricity cannot be easily stored, so if the retailer is left with surplus supply and if they are undersupplied, the retailer may be forced to purchase from a high-priced spot market, unhedged.
 Spot market prices refer to prices charged when energy is bought in real time which is likely to be more expensive.

 What are the risks of breaching a load flex clause?

-- Financial penalty calculated based on cost incurred by the retailer
+- Being required to pay financial penalties calculated based on the cost incurred by the retailer.

-- Retailer may require contract renegotiation, based on current futures prices which may have gone up since the original contract rates were agreed
+- The retailer may require contract renegotiation, based on current futures prices which may have gone up since the original contract rates were agreed on.

-- Large commercial and industrial energy customers which present a higher risk to energy retailers, should the usage targets be missed.
+- Large commercial and industrial energy customers that present a higher risk to energy retailers, should the usage targets be missed.

-- Businesses which have fallen short of consuming the volume of electricity agreed to.
-This leaves the retailer with expensive surplus power that they still need to sell, potentially at a loss due to rates going down in subsequent period to contract date.
+- Businesses that have fallen short of consuming the volume of electricity agreed on.
+This leaves the retailer with expensive surplus power that they will still need to sell, potentially at a loss due to rates going down since the contract commenced.

 - Businesses unsure about their future energy requirements but have agreed to an extended term electricity supply contract.

-- Businesses signing with certain retailers who offer less favourable load flex terms
+- Businesses signing with certain retailers who offer less favourable load flexibility terms.

 What can be done to manage the risk:

-- Consider future business requirements, plans to scale up or down
+- Consider future business requirements including plans to scale up or down.

-- Consider the age of plant and equipment and impact of future upgrades or wear and tear
+- Consider the age of plant and equipment, the impact of future upgrades, and wear and tear

 - Consider future energy projects and the impact they might have on consumption